Teigngrace Halt railway station: Freight traffic

-The china clay loading dock and sidings in 1969.
+The ball clay loading dock and sidings in 1969.

 The nearby sidings and loading dock lie on the other side of the level crossing and were used for many years for ball clay traffic, however this eventually ceased and in 2009 the line was mothballed until December 2011 when it was announced that the section of the line to Heathfield would re-opened to facilitate the transport of timber from Heathfield to Chirk in North Wales by Colas Rail.
 In the same month a timber siding was opened at Teigngrace, just before the level crossing at Exeter Road, to allow the timber to be loaded onto the freight trains.
 Teigngrace lacks a passing loop and trains with empty wagons continue up the line to Heathfield to permit locomotives to run around the waggons using the loop in the disused station.
 The empty freight train then ran back to the timber sidings at Teigngrace to be loaded.
 Loading of the timber is carried out by the lorries that bring the timber to the sidings.
 The timber contract ended in late 2015 and the line was mothballed in 2016.